databendlabs/databend/docs/doc/14-sql-commands/00-ddl/50-udf/index.md

 ### UDF Implementation via UDF Server

-This example demonstrates how to enable and configure a UDF server in Databend:
+This example demonstrates how to enable and configure a UDF server in Python:

 1. Enable UDF server support by adding the following parameters to the [query] section in the [databend-query.toml](https://github.com/datafuselabs/databend/blob/main/scripts/distribution/configs/databend-query.toml) configuration file.